tangotargeting/tango-ios-old/Readme.md

 3. Click edit button, go to Push Notifications section and press the button create certificate for distribution or development.![CreateCertificate image](https://github.com/tangotargeting/tango-ios/blob/master/Resources/Create%20Certificate.png?raw=true) Follow up the instructions to create an Certificate Signing Request (CSR) file from your Mac.
 And press continue.
 4. Upload the CSR and after that press download to get the Certificate.
 5. Open the certificate.
 Opening the certificate will open Keychain Access.
-6. Select your certificate from  Keychain Access in My Certificates section, if the certificate is not here try in Certificate section.
+6. Select your certificate from  Keychain Access in My Certificates section.
+If the certificate is not here try in Certificate section.
 Right clik on it and then Export "Apple iOS Development/Distribution Push Service: your_app_bundle".
 This command will export the certificate in a .p12 file with a password.

 ### Add Certificate to Tango